BoxCatGarden/proc_macro_api/proc_macro_api/README.md

 _D_ = max ( { _d<sub>p</sub>_ | _p_ in the input } &cup; { 1 } )

 > Note: In the input, the distinction between paths is not according to
-> their segments, but to their appearance.
+> their segments, but to their appearances.
 That is, for example, in the
 > input of `proc_macro_api!(a as _, a as _)`, there are two paths
 > (i.e., the first `a` and the second `a`), instead of one.